Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Introduction

 Here we initiate our investigation by analyzing a toy model for celestial CFT which has $2N=4$ degrees of freedom.
 The model emerges naturally by considering noncommutative geometry in Klein $(2,2)$ signature, as opposed to the more standard Euclidean noncommutative geometry associated with instantons~\cite{Nekrasov:1998ss}.
 In particular, our construction can be applied to the real slice of hyperkähler (self-dual) manifolds, at least locally, as more generally to spacetimes which are asymptotically of the Klein form.

 The key feature of the toy model presented in this work is the capacity to encode a logical 2-qubit system among the usual infinite dimensional representations of noncommutative algebra, taken as physical Hilbert space.
-As a feature of the Kleinian signature, such 2-qubit system inherits a discretizes the Kähler spacetime symmetries, as $U(2^2)$ transformations that preserve its Hilbert space.
+As a feature of the Kleinian signature, such a 2-qubit system inherits discretized Kähler spacetime symmetries, as $U(2^2)$ transformations that preserve its Hilbert space.
 We identify them as the Clifford group.
 This is the symmetry group that preserves the \textit{code subspace} STAB$(\mathbb{C}\otimes \mathbb{C})$ in the stabilizer approach to error correction.
-We further embed the qubit construction into the \textit{incidence relation} associated to a real twistor space fibered over Klein space.
+We further embed the qubit construction into the \textit{incidence relation} associated with a real twistor space fibered over Klein space.
 From this perspective, the Clifford group discretizes the symplectic structure of twistor space.

 We will argue that our construction represents a quantum state of Klein spacetime, or more precisely, global modes of a putative celestial CFT, quantized on a lattice.
-As in AdS, the CFT serves as a physical space for the code and is reached in the $R\to \infty$ limit of an isometric map to be detailed in our follow-up work~\cite{GHcode}.
+As in AdS, the CFT serves as a physical space for the code and is reached in the $R\to \infty$ limit of an isometric map to be detailed in our follow-up work~\cite{Guevara:2025rjh}.
 Furthermore, gravitational fluctuations will be incorporated by setting $N\to\infty$, which we will show becomes a twistor sigma model on the null boundary.
 The Clifford group as $N\to\infty$ then contains a discretization of the symplectic $Lw_{1+\infty}$ algebra, recently observed in celestial CFT~\cite{Guevara:2021abz,Strominger:2021mtt}.

 We end the paper with a discussion of follow-up work.
 In particular, we highlight the role of errors in our toy model as parametrizing Goldstone modes and their relation to IR finite encoding in CCFT.